airtaxi/Kakao-Story-Manager-Plus-WinUI-3/README.md

 Known Bugs
 ----
-Videos in ListView are not garbage collected due to the bug of the Windows App SDK (Memory Leak)
+Medias in ListView are not garbage collected due to the bug of the Windows App SDK (Memory Leak)

 Developer
 ----